Napier, New Zealand: Schools and higher education

 Napier has five state secondary schools: Napier Boys' High School, Napier Girls' High School, William Colenso College, Tamatea High School and Taradale High School.
 Other secondary schools include Sacred Heart College and St Joseph's Māori Girls' College, both state integrated Catholic girls' schools, and Te Kura Kaupapa Māori o Te Ara Hou, a Māori language immersion school.

 The Eastern Institute of Technology in Taradale is the main tertiary education provider for Napier and the Hawke's Bay.

 Media

 The Hastings-based Hawke's Bay Today is the main daily newspaper serving Napier.
 The newspaper was established in 1999 following the merger of the Napier-based The Daily Telegraph with the Hastings-based Hawke's Bay Herald-Tribune.

 The city's main television and FM radio transmitter is the Mount Erin transmitter atop Kohinurākau, 28 km south-southwest of central Napier.
 Television arrived in the city in 1962 with the commissioning of a private translator relaying Wellington's WNTV1 (now part of TVNZ 1).
-Official coverage came in 1966 with the commissioning the Mount Erin transmitter.
+Official coverage came in 1966 with the commissioning of the Mount Erin transmitter.